Learn more through these links.

 If you are interested in the endangered status of animals worldwide have a look at the ICUN Red List which also has links to tonnes of scientific papers.
 It covers all types of animals, from the whales to insects, and some animals you can see in your back garden!

-The National Oceanic and Atmospheric Administration (NOAA), part of the US department of commerce and the fisheries section “provides science-based conservation and management for sustainable fisheries and aquaculture, marine mammals, endangered species, and their habitats.”
-Their Space Weather Prediction Centre has awesome resources about the northern lights and they have a brilliant page with 30min predictions for the Aurora Borealis.
+The National Oceanic and Atmospheric Administration (NOAA), is part of the US Department of Commerce and the fisheries section “provides science-based conservation and management for sustainable fisheries and aquaculture, marine mammals, endangered species, and their habitats.”

-In UK and Irish waters get involved by volunteering with Sea Watch Foundation, whether it’s fundraising, or knowing how to report a stranding these are great people to be in touch with.
+In UK and Irish waters get involved by volunteering with Sea Watch Foundation.
+Whether it’s for fundraising, or getting to know how to report a stranding, these are great people to be in touch with.

-The family who write www.footstepstravelblog.com came out with us whale watching on our yacht, Amelia Rose.
+The family who write www.footstepstravelblog.com came out with us on a whale watching tour on our yacht, Amelia Rose.
 Have a look at their experience and here is a short video they took of a humpback surfacing.